 Though more severe charges typically result in harsher penalties, even less serious charges, such as possession of a small amount of a controlled substance, may have harsh consequences, especially if the defendant has prior convictions, used a firearm in the commission of the crime, engaged in criminal activity near a protected zone (such as a school or park) or involved minors in the crime.
-If you have been charged with a drug crime, call 502-582-2020 today to schedule an initial confidential consultation with criminal defense attorney William M. Butler Jr., or contact him via email to discuss your legal options.
+If you have been charged with a drug crime, call 502-582-2020 today to schedule an initial confidential consultation with criminal defense attorney William M. Butler Jr., or contact him via email or text to discuss your legal options.
 With more than 35 years experience, he has helped thousands of clients, and he can help you too.
 Please see his Case Results and Testimonials.

 Federal and State Drug Laws

 The Federal Government has exercised control over the importation and manufacture of drugs since the mid-1800s.
 In 1970, Congress passed the Comprehensive Drug Abuse Prevention and Control Act, which took the place of numerous existing drug laws and classified controlled substances into five categories (Schedules I to V), based on their abuse and addiction potential compared to their therapeutic value.
 Also known as the Controlled Substances Act, this law established regulatory requirements, enforcement mechanisms and penalties for the unauthorized manufacture, distribution or possession of controlled substances.